space-wizards/website-content/content/about/faq.md

 Note: If you're just looking to host a private server to mess around in solo play or test stuff, it's much less hassle to just [build the game yourself](https://docs.spacestation14.io/en/getting-started/dev-setup) which will compile a local client/server for you.

+### Q: Where can I read the rules for servers using the public hub?
+You can read them [here](https://docs.spacestation14.io/hosts/hub-rules).

 ### Q: Can I use SS14's engine to make other games?
 Yes, we even have templates for both [singleplayer](https://github.com/space-wizards/RobustToolboxTemplateSingleplayer) and [multiplayer](https://github.com/space-wizards/RobustToolboxTemplate) games to help get you started.